-The Group makes every effort to uphold a high standard of business ethics and prohibition of any forms of bribery and corrupt practices.
+We are committed to managing our business ethically and with integrity.
 The Group has developed a series of policies and compiled code-of-conduct with respect to anti-fraud and anti-bribery, which apply to all staff-members.
 In general, we require our employees to declare any conflict of interest, to avoid any possible such conflict with sub-contractors or suppliers, organizing seminars in relation to anti-corruption and avoidance of conflict of interest for our employees.
 Meanwhile, employees are encouraged to report any concern in relation to accounting controls and audit matters to the audit committee of the Group which will review each complaint and decide how the investigation should be conducted.
 Training of anti-corruption was organized for employees during the Reporting Period.